 The Early Years

-As you gain more success, and no doubt move from agency to agency, you will build your confidence and start to develop your own personal creative style.
+As you gain more success and begin to advance your career from agency to agency, you will build your confidence and start to develop your own personal creative style.
 Just as Bill Bernbach and David Ogilvy had differing approaches, so too will you.
-Or you should, if you want to carve your own creative path.
+Or you should if you want to carve your own creative path.